Victor-Palacios/DATASCIENCE_ANKI/CONTRIBUTING.md

 ## Goal of this Repository

-To create and maintain a free, intelligent, flashcard repository for data science together.
+To create and maintain a free, intelligent, flashcard repository for data science as a community.

 ### How Goal is Achieved